Doctor insights on:

 Can urethritis cause an overactive bladder?
 What is the difference between overactive bladder and bladder spasms?

 Here are some ...: Urethritis may incite a premature urge to void so the patient may void oftener than usual; after treated, urethritis-related urgency subsides, but not OAB-related.
 Although OAB generates urge to void, the patient still usually can make to bathroom to void; bladder spam is usually referred to the occurrence of uninhibited bladder contraction incited by catheter or poor central nerve control, etc. ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Can coumadin cause overactive bladder problems?

-- Can overactive bladder occur in teens?
+- Can overactive bladder be cured?

-- Can endometriosis cause bladder pain?
+- Can overactive bladder be treated?

-- Can cranberry supplements help an overactive bladder?
+- What causes an overactive bladder?